LPGameDevs/EditarrrPublic/README.md

 # EditarrrPublic

-Public repo for level editor tools in Unity
+> A 2d platformer with level editor and easy level sharing tools to improve creative level design skills by getting quick feedback from playtesters and speedrunning leaderboards to increase replayability.

+Made with Unity version `2020.3.25f1`

 Very simple prototype for now, but will be added to soon.